Google to bid old Android Apps a fond farewell next August

-Every year, there are billions of Android apps downloaded from the Google Play Store.
-In an attempt to keep people's experience using Android apps favorable, older apps will be culled from the store in Aug.
-2018.
+Every year, there are billions of Android apps downloaded from the Google Play store.
+In an attempt to keep people's experience using Android apps favorable, older apps will be culled from the store in August 2018.

 In a blog post on its developer website, Google shared three initiatives it would be implementing to improve the speed and security of its apps: